RaffyRod/PlaywrightAutomation/README.md

 #### Login Page

 - Login successful.
-- Click on Login with empty fields.
+- Attempt to Login with empty fields.
-- Login with invalid username and password.
+- Attempt to Login with invalid credentials.
-- Login with just email typed.
+- Attempt to Login without password.
-- Login with just password typed.
+- Attempt to Login without email.

 #### User profile section